As kids, we never wanted to be left out of the game. We enjoyed getting in there and playing hard.

-Have those words ever been more true than they are today?
-With the parabolic rise in small speculator trading (both stocks and options) over the past 10 years we have found a crowd that truly enjoys the thrill of the game rather than the outcome.
+Have those words ever been truer than they are today?
+With the parabolic rise in small speculator trading (both stocks and options) over the past ten years, we have found a crowd that truly enjoys the thrill of the game rather than the outcome.

 I Enjoy The Views From The Bench